 2. x * sign(x)

-Assume sign(x) is itself branchless and leverages bitwise operations with the sign bit to calculate its value.
-If sign(x) returns -1, 0 and/or +1 given x this works.
-If we’re wrong about it and it, for example, literally returns the raw value of the sign bit extended, it may return -1 for negative values but 0 for all others, including positive and that wouldn’t work.
-If our test runs a single negative value case, it will pass (100%), test 100% of instructions and 100% of branches of that implementation (2) but not of (1).
-If you feel that this occurs only with trivial cases like this, you’d be wrong.
-The more complex cases get the more chances there are that some single apparent branch doesn’t seem to cover everything it is expected to and requires further division one way or another.
+Assume sign(x) itself is branchless and uses bitwise operations with the sign bit to calculate its value.
+If sign(x) returns -1, 0, or +1 depending on the value of x, this works.
+However, if we’re wrong about it and, for example, it literally returns the raw value of the sign bit extended, it may return -1 for negative values but 0 for all others, including positive values - and that wouldn’t work.
+If our test runs only a single negative value case, it will pass (100%), covering 100% of the instructions and branches for implementation (2), but not for (1).

 Missing Coverage